World-Class Birdwatching in Boquete, Panama

 Our first sightings were a variety of brilliant orange and black butterflies and the very prestigious and rare Nero Glasswinged butterfly.
 They photographed magnificently against the vibrant green leaves.

-Our guide, John, pointed out several different birds: wrens, finches, white-tailed hawk, plus the amazing purple-throated mountain gem hummingbirds and elegant euphonia.
+Our guide, John, pointed out several different birds: wrens, finches, white-tailed hawk, plus the amazing purple-throated mountain gem hummingbirds.
 He would also set up his telescope on a tripod in a split second to give us a closer view of the birds we encountered.
-The birds were amazing and the sounds of all their songs in the silent forest was magical.
+The birds were amazing and the sounds of all their songs in the silent forest were magical.
 John led our group of 7 on a day full of excitement and education, my first birdwatching experience.
-A few of the people found this trip on Trip Advisor and had very high expectations going into it.
+A few of the people found this tour on Trip Advisor and had very high expectations going into it.
 No fear, John delivered a perfect tour and plenty of fun along the way.
-I can see why he is ranked so high on the site and people knew all about him prior.
+I can see why his name is mentioned so many times on the site.

 Along our hike John stopped to munch on some of the local foods such as watercress, guavas, berries, and a strange fruit.
 It is called a tree tomato and was fuzzy like a plum, which he wiped off with a leaf.
 He sliced open the tree tomato and inside it looked like a lime and tomato mixed together, though tasted extremely tart and sour.
 John cooks with them and uses the juice for his salad dressings.
 I can see where that would be delicious and tangy.